hafsah1976/Book-Search-Engine/README.md

 This project was refactored by Hafsah Nasreen.
 Debugged with the help of Xpert Learning Assistant at the bootcamp portal.
 You can find the source code on GitHub at [Book-Search-Engine](https://github.com/hafsah1976/Book-Search-Engine).

+Special thank you to Spider and the entire LA Team from AskBCS Learning Assistant!

 This application uses the following technologies and libraries:

 Frontend: React, GraphQL, Apollo